-Lackawanna College is an equal employment and educational opportunity institution conforming to all applicable legislation which prohibits discrimination.
 Lackawanna College will provide reasonable accommodation for any qualified student with known disabilities provided the accommodation does not pose an undue hardship on the College.
 Some examples of accommodations provided by the College are the following:

 - Extended time on exams

 - Taped versions of exams

 - Exams in alternate forms

 - Exams in a distraction-free environment

 - Alternative methods of demonstrating mastery of course objectives

-- Permission for students to tape classes when necessary
+- Allow students to tape when necessary

 Students requesting certain accommodations must begin by submitting documentation to the Admissions Office.
 Such documentation consists of a report supplied by a certified or licensed professional on the basis of an examination conducted within the last four years.
 The diagnostic report should include specific recommendations for accommodations as well as an explanation as to why each accommodation is recommended.
-If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should so indicate on the College Health Form.
+If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should so indicate on the College Health Record.

-A student seeking accommodations must meet with Deborah Hartzell, Chair of the Developmental Education Division, at the beginning of each semester to clarify his/her needs.
+A student seeking accommodations must meet with Mrs. Christine Kiehart, Chair of the Developmental Education Division, at the beginning of each semester to clarify his/her needs.
 Students are responsible for securing appropriate documentation and notifying the instructor if accommodations are required.
 A school plan, such as an individualized education plan (IEP), is insufficient documentation.
 Accommodations cannot be made for students who do not provide the necessary documentation.
 The final determination for providing appropriate and reasonable accommodations rests with the institution.

 All services are arranged individually on an as-needed basis.
 The services may vary from course to course and semester to semester.
 Therefore, students may not automatically be granted each accommodation requested.
 Students should schedule an appointment well in advance of the need for services.
-For more information or to schedule an appointment, please call Professor Hartzell at 961-7821.
+For more information or to schedule an appointment, please call 570-504-8097.